 • TikTik: photo ads, video ads, brand collaborations.

-After familiarising yourself with each ad type and their requirements, you will be able to better visualise what direction you want your ad to go in.
+After familiarising yourself with each ad type and its requirements, you will be able to better visualise what direction you want your social media advertising to go in.
 The next step is who you want your ad to appeal to.

 social media buttons to press for easy access to social platforms